 As a traveler, though, the service can be very useful.
 Particularly if you’re from the US, but even if, like me, you’re not, it’s something that can save you a lot of money and a lot of hassle, and it doesn’t have to cost a cent.

 I’ve been using it for several years now, and despite a few rough edges, it’s something I’d truly miss if it disappeared.
 Given Google’s track record of killing useful products, that’s always a possibility.
 For now, at least, it’s still alive and kicking.
 Let’s hope it stays that way.

 So What Is Google Voice, Anyway?

-Simply put, Google Voice is a phone and web app that lets you make and receive calls and texts to actual phone numbers anywhere in the world.
+Simply put, Google Voice is a mobile and web app that lets you make and receive calls and texts to actual phone numbers anywhere in the world.
 It’s not the only service that offers this, but the combination of a few specific features and its low-to-no cost approach makes it unique for travelers.

 Specifically, it lets you do the following for free:

 - have a US-based phone number assigned to you (and if you’re from the US, transfer your existing number to Google Voice).

 - receive calls and texts on that number anywhere in the world via the app or website

 - make calls and send texts to most standard US or Canadian numbers via the app or website